SairaMariam/Assignment1/README.md

-This repository contains and essay about myself.
+This repository contains an essay about myself.